 - A452 Europa Way corridor.
 This Major Road is being adapted to support adjacent residential and employment growth.
 Plans include a Park and Ride facility near the M40 junction and provision of a high-quality cycle route.
 A footbridge linking with Tachbrook Country Park is also under consideration. - Warwick Town Centre.
 This phased project aims to improve access for cyclists and pedestrians.
-The first phase comprised a cycle track on Priory Road and 20mph zone in the town centre. - Emscote Road Multi Modal Corridor Improvements.
-This scheme will connect Warwick to Leamington with high-quality segregated walking and cycling facilities alongside improvements to the Greville Road and Princes Drive junctions and Portabello bridge.
+The first phase comprised a contraflow cycle track on Priory Road and 20mph zone in the town centre. - Emscote Road Multi Modal Corridor Improvements This scheme will connect Warwick to Learnington with high-quality segregated walking and cycling facilities alongside improvements to the Greville Road and Princes Drive junctions and Portabello bridge.
 The overall scheme will make it safer for cyclists, increasing the potential for a modal shift to sustainable modes. - Bath Street improvement scheme, Leamington Spa.
-Full pedestrianisation and segregated cycling facilities will be provided along the length of Bath Street, incorporating modal filters that will improve air quality through the removal of through-traffic. - Leamington Town Centre Movement Strategy.
+Full pedestrianisation and segregated cycling facilities will be provided along the length of Bath Street, incorporating modal filters that will improve air quality through the removal of through-traffic. - Learnington High Street.
 Proposal to connect the north and south parts of the town centre with a sustainable movement network to reduce reliance on motor vehicles and improve air quality.
+This is one phase of a wider project to improve connectivity into and through the town centre.